jsdillon/MAPS21cm/README.txt

 A work in progress.

+LSTs: Must be sequential and evenly spaced in time.
+If LSTs included spans the 24 hour to 0 hour gap, there's a risk of a few middle segments being deleted when grouping into snapshots

 Baselines:
 Baseline vectors are written in ASCII and expressed as (x,y,z) where +x is East, +y is North, and +z is Up